 Leadership and Drive Questions

-To wrap things up, Facebook PMs will ask you leadership-related questions to see if you’re the right culture fit for the company.
+To wrap things up, PMs will ask you leadership-related questions to see if you’re the right culture fit for the company.
+Getting your dream job at can be hard, but you can prepare for it effectively.

 Keep in mind that there are no right or wrong answers.
 Your responses are supposed to be unique and reflect your personality, otherwise, it defeats the purpose of this interview.